b-c-r/CRITTERdata/README.md

 - Lorea Flores
   ([0000-0002-0082-4072](https://orcid.org/0000-0002-0082-4072))
-  - Data Collection, Experimental Design, Data Curation
+  - Data Collection, Experimental Design, Data Curation, Pictures
   - <lflorescompains@gmail.com>
   - Laboratory of Stream Ecology, Department of Plant Biology and Ecology, Faculty of Science and Technology, University of the Basque